anas-r-dev/MATILDA-OU/README.md

 # Getting Started with the High Performance Computing Cluster (MATILDA)

-Note: This repo has been forked from Princeton HPC and modified for OU Matilda

 ## About
 This guide presents an overview of using the High Performance Computing (HPC) systems at Oakland University.
 Specifically, it explains how to use Matilda.